marcomaddy1982/Wire_RFC_UI_Refactorin_Phase1/RFC_UI_Refactoring.md

 ### Hard to Unit Test

 When a codebase is made up of parts that are tightly coupled together  is notoriously hard to unit test.
 This makes the different parts impossible to isolate during test.
-For instance using the *MVC* pattern the problem might not be evident until it comes to the unit testing.
+For instance using the **MVC** pattern the problem might not be evident until it comes to the unit testing.
 Since your view controller is tightly coupled with the view, it becomes difficult to test because you have to be very creative in mocking views and their life cycle, while writing the view controller’s code in such a way, that your business logic is separated as much as possible from the view layout code.

 ### Chosen Pattern: VIPER

-To avoid all the problems previously discussed, the iOS team decided to refactor the UI layer using the [VIPER pattern](https://github.com/wireapp/ios-architecture/blob/wire-ui-architecture-refactoring/UI-architecture-refactoring/UI_Refactoring.md)
+As we mentioned previously we use architectures in software development to organize our code into different layers, in order to make it cleaner, easier to test, to maintain and to write less boilerplate code.

+The word [VIPER](https://github.com/wireapp/ios-architecture/blob/wire-ui-architecture-refactoring/UI-architecture-refactoring/UI_Refactoring.md) is a backronym for **View**, **Interactor**, **Presenter**, **Entity**, and **Routing** and it’s basically an implementation of a [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) for iOS applications, which is based on the [Single Responsibility Principle](https://medium.com/@severinperez/writing-flexible-code-with-the-single-responsibility-principle-b71c4f3f883f), in fact **Clean Architecture** divides an app’s logical structure into distinct layers of responsibility.
+This makes it easier to isolate dependencies and to test the interactions at the boundaries between layers.

+- **View** It's the `interface layer`, which means `UIKit` files, mostly `UIViewController` subclasses and all the other stuff. `Views` don't do anything that's related to business logic, they're just a presentation and event forwarding layer which is used by the presenter.
+SO its sole responsibility is to display what the Presenter tells it to, and handle the user interactions with the screen.
+When the user triggers any event that requires processing, the `View` simply delegates it to the Presenter and awaits for a response telling it what should be displayed next.

+- **Interactor** It is responsible for retrieving data from the model layer, and its implementation is completely independent of the user interface.
+So the `Interactor` contains all the business logic related to the entities and should be completely independent of the user interface.
+Once the `Interactor` finishes running some task, it notifies the `Presenter` about the result obtained.
+It's important to remember that data managers like network and database are not part of **VIPER** and they are treated as separate components (services), coming outside from the VIPER module.
+The `Interactor` can prepare or transform data, that's coming from the service layer, but we will discuss more in detail this statement.
+It is foundamental to highlight that the `Interactor` doesn’t know the `View`, so it has no idea how the data should be prepared for the view, that's the role of the `Presenter`.

+- **Presenter** It's an UIKit independent class that gathers input from user interactions and directs data between the `View` and `Interactor`.
+So basically it receives the data structures coming from the `Interactor`, applies view logic over this data to prepare the content, and finally tells the `View` what to display.
+It's the core class of a **VIPER** module, because it communicates with the `Interactor` and calls the `Router` for `wire-framing`.
+It's the only class that communicates with almost all the other components.
+That's the unique job of the `Presenter`, so it should not know anything about `UIKit` or low level `data models`.

+- **Entity** It contains basic model objects used by the `Interactor`.

+- **Router** It contains the `navigation logic` of the application using `UIKit` classes.
+It receives input commands from the `Presenter` to say what screen it should route to.
+Also, the `Router` should be responsible for passing data from one screen to the other.

+The iOS team decided to use **VIPER** cause it offers a lot of benefits if used in the right way and for the right project:
+- Well suited for large and complex projects that grow over time by adding new features (Scalable Projects): Allow us to keep the project maintainable for the long term.
+- Simple and easy to understand code by other developers of the team.
+Makes identifying bugs and errors easy, since each layer has its own responsibility (Single Responsibility Principle): depending on the error, we can know which layer is responsible for that error.
+- Modular and well-organized project.
+- Adding or removing features is easy.
+- Reduce the load on controllers, which makes them light-weight.
+- UI logic is separated from Business logic.
+- Makes it easy to test and maintain the code.
+- Composition of the project is based on use cases.

 ## Refactoring Approcches: Top-Dowm and Bottom-Up

 The **top-down** and **bottom-up** models are information processing and knowledge management strategies, mainly concerning software.
 In general, they are methodologies used to analyze problematic situations and build hypotheses suitable for their solution: the concept of problematic situation can be traced back to the most varied areas, such as the development of a computer program, the resolution of a mathematical problem and so on.

-In the **top-down** model, a *general view of the system is formulated*, it means that its main purpose is described without going into detail about its parts.
-Each part of the system is subsequently *refined* (using *decomposition*, *specialization* and *specification*) adding more details to the initial design.
+In the **top-down** model, a `general view of the system is formulated`, it means that its main purpose is described without going into detail about its parts.
+Each part of the system is subsequently `refined` (using `decomposition`, `specialization` and `specification`) adding more details to the initial design.
 Each new part thus obtained can then be refined again, specifying further details, as long as the complete specification is sufficiently detailed to validate the model.
 So **top-down** is when you take the whole problem and break it down into smaller and smaller problems until you get to the bottom where you have lots of actual implementation details.
 This means that in the **top-down** model, we start from the goal and from it the strategy is derived.
 Once the strategy has been specified, **it is essential to identify the necessary resources, specify the available ones and identify the missing resources, and propose each missing resource as a sub-objective or as a sub-problem in which each sub-objective requires a sub-strategy related to it**.